 - Width (based on a 1-12 column "grid")

-- Other additional options like dropdown or checkbox options
+- Other additional options such as dropdown or checkbox options

 - If you include required fields (important to ensure you collect certain information), clients may run into issues submitting your form if they overlook or do not fill in a field you mark as required.

-- It may seem to them that they can't submit the form, since they are missing a required field entry somewhere on their completed form.
+- It may seem to them that they can't submit the form, but in reality they are missing a required field entry somewhere on their completed form.